RedTurtle/volto-middleware-rejectanonymous/README.md

 1. Go to http://localhost:3000

-### Add volto-addon-template to your Volto project
+### Add volto-middleware-rejectanonymous to your Volto project

 1. Make sure you have a [Plone backend](https://plone.org/download) up-and-running at http://localhost:8080/Plone